canonical/certification-docs/Policy_Guide-16.04.rst

-People with access must have an account on Launchpad (https://launchpad.net) and their account must be added to the appropriate access group by the Partner's TPM or a member of the Certification team.
+People with access must have an account on Launchpad (https://launchpad.net) and their account must be added to the appropriate access group by the Partner's PE or a member of the Certification team.

 Documentation
 -------------